-The actuarial analysis supporting the GASB 45 obligation for 2011 was completed using a valuation date of April 1, 2010.
-As of that date, the total actuarial accrued liability (UAAL) for future benefits was \$51,834 for the Authority and \$169,689 for Metro, all of which is unfunded.
-The present value including additional obligations attributable to future service is \$64,905 for the Authority and \$226,910 for Metro.
-These projections are based on the April 1, 2010 census data, claims information and the impact of healthcare reform.
-The covered payroll (annual payroll of active employees covered by the plan) was \$83,812, and the ratio of the UAAL to the covered payroll was 264.3%.
+The actuarial analysis supporting the GASB 45 obligation for 2011 will be completed using a valuation date of April 1, 2011.
+As of that date, the total actuarial accrued liability (UAAL) for future benefits was \$ for the Authority and \$ for Metro, all of which is unfunded.
+The present value including additional obligations attributable to future service is \$ for the Authority and \$ for Metro.
+These projections are based on the April 1, 2011 census data and do not reflect census data, claims information or impact of healthcare reform.
+The covered payroll (annual payroll of active employees covered by the plan) was \$, and the ratio of the UAAL to the covered payroll was %.